 But, the act of mimicking isn’t as simple as it sounds.

 First, and most importantly, you need to make sure your pronunciation is correct.
-There are several good resources to learn Chinese pronunciation.
+If you don’t do this, you’ll just be reinforcing bad habits.

 Second, you need to find lots of material suitable for your level and you’ll need to mimic it repeatedly.
 Repeating one time will rarely be enough.